ryanauscoll/water-assistant/README.md

 <img src="/setup.jpg" width="600">

-The aim of the project is to create an application that displays the percentage of soil moisture in a plant, indicating to the user when to water their plant.
+The aim of this project is to create an application that displays the percentage of soil moisture in a plant, indicating to the user when to water their plant.

 <h2>Hardware</h2>

-The hardware used are:
+Hardware used:
   - Nucleo-64 microcontroller, NUCLEO-F446RE STM32 STMicroelectronics
   - Analog soil moisture sensor, ICStation 3274
   - LCD display 1602, AZDelivery HD44780